yanghengtang/tp/docs/DeveloperGuide.md

 1. Listing all appointments

-    1. Prerequisites: Multiple patients in the patient list.
+    1. Prerequisites: Multiple appointments in the appointment list.

     2. Test case: `list_a`<br>
-       Expected: List of appointment updates to show all appointment.
+       Expected: List of appointments updates to show all appointment.
 Success message shown in the status message.

     3. Test case (Additional characters): `list_a 512807`, `list_a xxfajkl`, `list_a n\Bunny Cai Hong` or any command with extra characters supplied<br>
        Expected: List of appointments will not update.
 Error details shown in the status message.